davidsulpy/initialstate-smartapp/README.md

 5. Select "From Code"
 6. Paste the code copied from the unbuffered-event-sender.groovy
 7. Select "Create"
 8. Edit line 162 and replace `YOUR_ACCESS_KEY` with an access key from your Initial State account.
+Optionally, you can edit the bucket information above this line should you wish.
 9. Select "Save"
 10. Select "Publish" -> "For Me"

-Now you should be able to go into your SmartApps section of your SmartThings app and configure which devices' events you want this app to listen to.
+Now switch to the SmartThings mobile app

+1. Go to the Marketplace
+2. Select the SmartApps tab
+3. Select My Apps
+4. Select the DIY Initial State Event Streamer
+5. Configure the sensors and capabilities you'd like to monitor
+6. Select Done

+You should now be all set!